winterstein/SoGive/pages/sector/forcompanies.md

 * Matched-funding: The company boosts an employee's donations, building loyalty.
 * Charity gifts: The company provides employees with funding to give to charity.

-Care about what your employee's care about.
+Care about what your employees care about.
 Do good.
 Have impact.

 </div>
 </div>